-Some recent regulations have dealt with food additives (additives permitted for use in food Stuffs -SFDA.FD 2500/2021) a comprehensive 373- page technical regulation that lists all allowed food additives, including food coloring.
-This regulation could be a good reference for U.S. exporters of processed food products suppliers as it lists allowed food coloring.
-One of the artificial food colorings eliminated from the allowed list is Tartrazine, or E102, which has caused rejections of some U.S. food products at Saudi ports of entry.
-Another recently updated and broad technical regulation implemented in Saudi Arabia, and other Gulf Cooperation Countries (GCC) as well as Yemen, is the Gulf Standardization Organization (GSO) number 193:2021.
+SFDA also joined the General Standard Organization (GSO) within the Gulf Cooperation Council (GCC) and issued the Additives Permitted for Use in Foodstuffs - (GSO 2500/2022) regulation, which is a comprehensive 373-page regulation that lists all allowed food additives and coloring agents.
+This regulation is a good reference for U.S. exporters of processed food products as it lists allowed food coloring.
+One of the artificial food colorings eliminated from the allowed list is Tartrazine, or E102, which has caused rejections of some U.S. food products at Saudi ports of entry in 2022.
+Another recently updated and broad technical regulation implemented in Saudi Arabia, and other Gulf Cooperation Countries (GCC) as well as Yemen, is the Gulf Standardization Organization (GSO) regulation number 193:2021.
 This regulation deals with contaminants and toxins in food and feed.

 Over the past few years, issues with implementation of existing regulations have closed or threatened to close the market for several U.S. products.
-At the end of 2018, SFDA abruptly introduced new facility registration and certification requirements for eggs, egg products, and seafood, which immediately stopped shipments of those products from several countries, including the United States.
-Requirements were loosened for a few months in early 2020 due to the COVID-19 outbreak to help the country's food supply but were instantly reapplied once domestic supplies blossomed.
-U.S. poultry meat has been absent from the Saudi market since SFDA implemented its ban on electric immobilization in the poultry slaughtering process at the end of May 2018.
-U.S. seafood is expected to return to the Saudi market early in 2022 due to resolution of a facility registration requirement between USG and SFDA.
+At the end of 2018, SFDA abruptly introduced new facility registration and certification requirements for eggs, egg products, and seafood, which immediately stopped shipments of those products from several countries, including, the United States.
+Since May 2018, U.S. poultry meat has been absent from the Saudi market after SFDA implemented a ban on poultry stunning by electrical or controlled atmosphere methods.

+One positive development has been the return of U.S. seafood to the Saudi market in 2022 due to the resolution of a facility registration requirement between the United States and SFDA.
 FDA is the U.S. competent authority for food safety of seafood, honey, and bee products.
 To facilitate U.S. exports of these products, FDA has updated the Export Listing Module (ELM) allowing U.S. establishments to request FDA certification for inclusion on SFDA's lists of approved establishments.
 U.S. establishments are eligible for listing if they are in substantial compliance with applicable FDA requirements for the products intended for export.
 For ease of reference, FDA refers to the Saudi Arabia lists, Saudi Arabia honey and bee products export list and the Saudi Arabia seafood export list, for these products.
-More information on the requirements may be found at this link.
+More information on the FDA listing process and requirements may be found at this link Since 2022, increasing number of U.S. seafood establishments have been approved and registered with SFDA through FDA to export wild caught fish, seafood and products to the Kingdom of Saudi Arabia (list available here)